basbaer/AndroidStudioTemplates/2_biggerFeatures/RecyclerView/readme.txt

-0. Implement the RecyclerView in the build.gradle (Module: app):
+0. Implement the RecyclerView (and - if you want your own custom layout - the CardView) in the build.gradle (Module: app) dependencies:
 	----------------------------------------
 	implementation 'androidx.recyclerview:recyclerview:1.1.0'
+	(implementation 'androidx.cardview:cardview:1.0.0')
 	---------------------------------------

-1. Create a Recycler-View in den Activities xml-file Important
+1. Create a Recycler-View in den Activity's xml-file
+Important:
 Set layout_width and layout_height not do defined values
 	->  build constraints and set: